Nicholas Emiliou

-Nicholas Emiliou (born Famagusta, Cyprus, 14 June 1963) is a Cypriot diplomat and jurist.
-Since 2017, he is Ambassador Extraordinary and Plenipotentiary and Permanent Representative of Cyprus to the European Union, based at the Permanent Representation of Cyprus to the EU in Brussels.
-On 21 April 2021, he was appointed to become Advocate General of the European Court of Justice.
+Nicholas Emiliou (born 14 June 1963) is a Cypriot diplomat and jurist.
+Since 2026, he has served as a judge at the European Court of Human Rights in respect of Cyprus.
+Previously he has worked as Permanent Representative of Cyprus to the European Union from 2017 to 2021 and as an Advocate General at the European Court of Justice from 2021 to 2026.

-Education and University Career
+Education and university Career

 He received an LL.M.
 (European Law) from the London School of Economics and Political Science in 1987 and a Ph.D.
 (Law) from University College London in 1991.
-He held various academic jobs in the UK from 1988 to 1997, at University College London, the University of Southampton, Queen Mary University of London and the University of Durham.
+He held various academic jobs in the United Kingdom from 1988 to 1997, at University College London, the University of Southampton, Queen Mary University of London and the University of Durham.
 During this time as a Fellow of the UCL Centre for European Law, he worked closely with his European law colleagues, Professor Valentine Korah, pioneer of antitrust law in the UK and notable competition lawyer Sir Basil Markesinis, David O'Keeffe and Margot Horspool.
 He also published many books and articles.

 Diplomatic career

 Ambassador Emiliou joined the Ministry of Foreign Affairs of Cyprus in 1997 and was first appointed as Minister Plenipotentiary at the EU Division of the Ministry of Foreign Affairs in Nicosia.
 In 1998, he became Deputy Permanent Delegate of Cyprus to the European Union, and in 1999, became Ambassador Plenipotentiary and Extraordinary of the Republic of Cyprus in Ireland.
-In 2000 he was Promoted to the rank of the Ambassador of Cyprus.
-From 2002 to 2004, he was Permanent Representative of Cyprus to the Council of Europe, Strasbourg.
+In 2000, he was Promoted to the rank of the Ambassador of Cyprus.
+From 2002 to 2004, he was Permanent Representative of Cyprus to the Council of Europe in Strasbourg.
 From 2004 to 2008, he was Permanent Representative of Cyprus to the European Union and from 2008 to 2012, he was Permanent Secretary, that is, the senior permanent official of the Ministry of Foreign Affairs.
 In 2012, he was appointed Permanent Representative of Cyprus to the United Nations, which he left in 2017 to return to Brussels as Permanent Representative of Cyprus to the European Union.

-Appointment as Advocate General
+Judicial career

-On 21 April 2021, he was appointed by the representatives of the Governments of the EU Member States to become Advocate General of the European Court of Justice from 7 October 2021 to 6 October 2027.
+On 21 April 2021, Emiliou was appointed by the representatives of the governments of the EU member states to become an Advocate General at the European Court of Justice from 7 October 2021 to 6 October 2027.

+On 27 January 2026, Emiliou was elected as a judge at the European Court of Human Rights (ECtHR) by the Parliamentary Assembly of the Council of Europe.
+His term of office at the ECtHR began on 27 April 2026.